ndwarshuis/org-ml/README.md

 #### om-elem-headline-unindent-subheadline `(index child-index headline)`

 Unindent subheadline at `child-index` in the subheadline at `index` in `headline`.
-This will not move the contents under the headline at `child-index`.
+This will not move the children under the headline at `child-index`.

 ```el
 ;; Given the following contents: